surabhilata/ECLIPSE/README.md

 # ECLIPSE — Dark Proteome Exploration of ESKAPE Pathogens

-**ECLIPSE** (ESKAPE Connectome Linkage and Inference for Proteome Sequence Exploration) is a modular, pathogen-agnostic computational pipeline for the systematic identification and prioritisation of functionally uncharacterised ("dark") protein families in bacterial panproteomes.
+**ECLIPSE** (ESKAPE Connectome Linkage and Inference for Proteome Sequence Exploration) is a modular, universal computational pipeline for the systematic identification and prioritisation of functionally uncharacterised ("dark") protein families in bacterial panproteomes.

 ECLIPSE maps target-pathogen proteomes onto the global sequence similarity network of the [Protein Universe Atlas](https://uniprot3d.org/) (AFDB90v4, UniRef v.2022_03), identifies protein families that are completely dark at the connected component level, characterises their taxonomic diversity across ESKAPE pathogens, and ranks them using the Dark Proteome Prioritisation Score (DPPS).

-Note: This ECLIPSE repository has no overlap with this mentioned package " Eclipse: a Python package for alignment of two or more nontargeted LC-MS metabolomics datasets" (https://doi.org/10.1093/bioinformatics/btaf290).
+> **Note:** This ECLIPSE repository has no overlap with the package "Eclipse: a Python package for alignment of two or more nontargeted LC-MS metabolomics datasets" (https://doi.org/10.1093/bioinformatics/btaf290).

 ---